gg8git/quant-inv-alg/documentation.md

 5. Semantic News Trading - changing portfolio allocations based on the valence of news surrounding different companies
 6. General ML Trading Models - feeding arbitrary historical data into ml models to see what they learn

+Backtesting and validation to compare the efficacy of different models will be done by using walk-forward-optimization over the past 7 years, with each optimization phase being 24 months and each validation phase being 6 months.
+During each validation phase, models will be assessed by vectorbt's total_return function.
+Details for how this should be done can be found in https://github.com/polakowo/vectorbt/blob/master/examples/WalkForwardOptimization.ipynb.

 ### Indexes to Observe

 (* Fill this in next week.
 Gautam can take some notes? *)